2018 Women's March: About

 In 2018, women's groups across the United States coordinated mass rallies, attracting hundreds of thousands of participants in hundreds of cities, towns, and suburbs, despite disinformation efforts by Russia to plant and deepen division among them.
 Events in the United States were accompanied by events in Canada, the UK, Japan, Italy, and several other countries.
 Some of the largest rallies in the United States were held in New York, Washington, Los Angeles, Dallas, Philadelphia, Chicago, San Francisco, and Atlanta.
 The mission that the march is aimed towards is to gather the political power of diverse women and their communities to create a change in the society.
-They strive to break down the system of oppression with the means of nonviolent action lead by morality and reverence.
+They strive to break down the system of oppression with the means of nonviolent action led by morality and reverence.

 By January 2018, the #MeToo movement had become "a galvanizing force at many of the rallies".

 Participation

 Around 250 marches, rallies, and actions took place on the anniversary of the 2017 Women's March, many coordinated by March On, the coalition of many of the Women's Marches across the country.
-Women's March Incorporated, a group of some of the women who organized the 2017 Women's March, organized a rally in Las Vegas under "Power To The Polls.".
+Women's March Incorporated, a group of some of the women who organized the 2017 Women's March, organized a rally in Las Vegas under "Power To The Polls".